-I have been thinking about all the things that I could do with my little ones to let them experience that Ramadan is unlike other months.
+I have been thinking about all the things that I could do with my little ones this year to let them experience that Ramadan is unlike other months.
 Creating joy in Ramadan with kids is not just one little thing that you can do… it has to be a bunch of little things that we do together.

 We all remember our childhood with beautiful memories of how we spent the Ramadan as children.
 Everyone I have asked so far, talk about how beautiful it felt to be sitting down with all their family members.
 It was always fun to break the fast with siblings and parents but those of us who have been lucky to have spent our growing years surrounded by cousins and grandparents, we know how much fun that was too.
 That was what the real joy was.